 The ED criterion as described in general terms in Section 4, belongs to a wide class of utility functions.
-The LR method (Frisén and de Maré 1991), which is based on the full likelihood ratio maximizes all these utility functions.
+The LR method (see Frisén and de Maré (1991)), which is based on the full likelihood ratio, maximizes all these utility functions.

-Instead of using the ARL0 as the false alarm measure as in the ARL criterion we now use a fixed value of the false alarm probability, $P(t_A < \tau)$.
-The relation between the ARL0 and the $P(t_A < \tau)$ is illustrated in Figure 2 for some methods.
+Instead of using the ARL0 as the false alarm measure as in the ARL criterion we now use a fixed value of the false alarm probability, $P(t_A < \vartheta)$.
+The relation between the ARL0 and the $P(t_A < \vartheta)$ is illustrated in Figure 2 for some methods.
 It is clear that you can expect different results in comparisons depending on which of the restrictions you choose.
 Methods are favored differently by the two restrictions.
-The EWMAa method with a large value of λ is favored by the ARL restriction, while the LR method (to be described below) optimized for small values of ν and μ is favored by the restriction on $P(t_A < \tau)$.
+For large and moderate values of < it can be seen in Figure 2 that the EWMAa method with a large value of 8 is favored by the ARL restriction, while the LR method (to be described below) optimized for small values of < and : is favored by the restriction on $P(t_A < \vartheta)$.